 Where To See Elephants In Sri Lanka?
 Here’s 4 Awesome Places You’ll Love

 There are a few things Sri Lanka is best known for; its beaches, cricket, tea, and being home to a large number of elephants.
-There are many elephant sanctuaries in the country, but the best way to see elephants is going on safari and observing them in their natural habitat.
-Here are some of the best places to see elephants:
+While there are a few elephant sanctuaries in the country, the best way to see these gentle giants is quite obviously – in the wild!
+Safaris through these lush jungles will give you a real and authentic experience of watching elephants in their natural habitat.
+Here are some of the best places to see elephants on the island.

 Wilpattu National Park

 Wilpattu is Sri Lanka’s largest and one of its oldest national parks.
 The park gets its name from its 106 ‘willus’ (natural lakes) that are spread throughout the park.
-Elephants are drawn to these pools of water, and so you are guaranteed to spot one here.
-Wilpattu is also renowned for its leopard population, and if you’re lucky you will be able to catch a glimpse of the elusive leopard.
-Kids will also enjoy the game drive here, unlike Minneriya and Kaudulla where you see the elephants in flat plains, Wilpattu is a thick jungle so going on a safari is more of an exciting experience.
-A good idea would be to stay in Mannar and do a day trip to Wilpattu, that way your family can experience a Sri Lankan seaside town, as well as its jungle.
+During the periods of drought, elephants are drawn to these pools of water, so you are guaranteed to spot one here.
+Wilpattu National Park is also renowned for its leopard population, and if you’re lucky you’ll be able to catch a glimpse of the elusive leopard.
+Kids in particular will also enjoy the game drive through the park’s rugged, uneven terrain, as the jeep navigates past overgrown shrubs and muddy puddles!

 Lahugala Kitulana National Park

 Lahugala Kitulana National Park is Wilpattu’s opposite, being one of the country’s smallest national parks.
-Only a 20-minute drive from Arugambay, this is a great excursion to take a break from the beach.
-Despite its land area, the park is an important habitat for Sri Lanka elephants and endemic birds.
-This park is a hidden gem and you should definitely visit it because you and your family won’t be interrupted by crowds of tourists, ensuring a more private safari experience.
+Only a 20-minute drive from Arugam Bay, this is a great excursion to take a break from the beach.
+Though small in size, the national park is an important habitat for Sri Lanka elephants and endemic birds.
+Visit this hidden gem if you’re looking to escape the crowds from the more popular national parks.

 Yala National Park